Announcing the Pulitzer Center Poetry Contest!

 - Finalists: Publication on the Pulitzer Center website

-Eligibility: Any current K-12 student in the United States or internationally may submit.
+Eligibility: Any current K-12 student in the United States or internationally may enter.

 Submission guidelines: Go to the Pulitzer Center website and select a story (see workshop guide below for suggestions).
 Write a poem of any form and length that includes lines from the story.
 Use “With lines from “STORY TITLE” by JOURNALIST NAME, a Pulitzer Center reporting project" as your epigraph.